DiegoVallarino/gehm-firm-survival/README.md

 <img width="1047" height="585" alt="image" src="https://github.com/user-attachments/assets/e7d4b5e0-2144-444a-8196-2d368d5831cf" />

-The results show differences in correlation patterns and distribution alignment, with average absolute difference in correlations of **0.189** and significant KS/Wasserstein distances for key variables.
-These diagnostics guide further GAN tuning for improved fidelity.
+The evaluation highlights deviations between real and synthetic data, with an average absolute correlation difference of **0.189** and significant KS/Wasserstein statistics for key features.
+These diagnostics underscore the importance of iterative GAN tuning to enhance the fidelity and utility of the synthetic dataset.

 ---